 Challenge Yourself on a Treetop Adventure in Tahoe

 Like many families in Marin it's a tradition for us to visit Lake Tahoe for an active summer vacation.
-With travel opening up in California soon, it's time to make your summer plans!
+With things opening up in California now, it's time to make your summer plans!
 One of the activities that my kids always love to do when we're in the Tahoe area is challenge themselves and have a blast at the aerial adventure courses operated by Tahoe Treetop Adventures.
-All the courses are open, with appropriate COVID-19 measures in place to make sure everyone stays healthy and has fun.

-We've had the opportunity to try out all three of the courses that they run—at Granlibakken, Squaw Valley, and North Tahoe Regional Park in Tahoe Vista, and the smaller ropes course in Olympic Valley.
+We've had the opportunity to try out all three of the locations that they run: the adventure parks at Granlibakken and North Tahoe Regional Park in Tahoe Vista, and the smaller ropes course in Olympic Valley.
 Each offers its own unique setting and set of challenges.
 For us, it's a must-do interactive activity on a Tahoe getaway!

 What are these ropes courses, exactly?
 Each is a series of treetop platforms, usually from around 7 to 10, connected by rope bridges and zip lines.
 Each is mounted from 10 to 50 feet above the ground, and each offers a different kind of challenge.
 Courses are rated like ski runs, from green circle (easiest) to double black-diamond (most difficult).